Back to blog

 Figure 2: Hub centralises shared networking and security, while spokes remain private and isolated.

-Traffic Flows#
+Traffic flows#

 • Public traffic hits environment-specific load balancers.